shivankbhatia/Assignment-2-L1/README.md

 ## 🎯 Objectives

 1. **Understand Data Imbalance**: Identify and visualize the class distribution problem in the credit card dataset
-2. **Implement Sampling Techniques**: Apply 7 different sampling methods to create balanced samples
+2. **Balance the Data using SMOTE**: Used SMOTE to balance the data  and match the classes distribution.
-3. **Train Multiple Models**: Build and train 5 different classification models
+3. **Implement Sampling Techniques**: Apply 6 different sampling methods to create balanced samples
-4. **Compare Performance**: Evaluate model accuracy across all sampling techniques
+4. **Train Multiple Models**: Build and train 5 different classification models
-5. **Provide Recommendations**: Suggest best practices for handling imbalanced data
+5. **Compare Performance**: Evaluate model accuracy across all sampling techniques

 ---